liaohuqiu/liaohuqiu.github.io/_posts/blog/2013-12/2013-12-23-lru-cache-in-android.md

         |
         +- -create(K key)

+It has a `LinkedHashmap` inside, which is constructed by

+     public LinkedHashMap(int initialCapacity, float loadFactor, boolean accessOrder)

+The third parameter allow the `LinkedHashmap` to put the element to the head of the linked list after accessed, by `get` / `set`.

+* There is a queue in the cache.
+The recently used object, by get from or put into the cache, will be at the head of the queue.

+* It has a capcity limit.
+When the total size of the object in the queue has exceed the limit, it will remove the eldest objects from the end of the queue till the total of the size of the remaining objects is at or below the limit size.

 1. `sizeOf(K key, V value)` method return the size of each count which will be used to calculate the size of the whole size.
      The default implementions returns 1, which make the LUR cache only manager a limit amount of objects.